HeardLibrary/workshops/_posts/2017-5-15-githubpages.md

 ### What are Github Pages?

-GitHub Pages are a way to host webpages fro free using GitHub.
+GitHub Pages are a way to host webpages for free using GitHub.
 Once you are signed in to GitHub you can create and host a personal website (one allowed per user) or websites related to specific GitHub projects.
 Github pages use either HTML or Markdown.

 ### What is Markdown?